jmiramont/benchmarks-detection-denoising/README.md

 and following the instructions prompted in the console.

-*Remark: Notice that the use of Poetry for adding the dependencies of your packet is key for running the benchmark using [GitHub Actions](./.github/workflows), please consider this while adding your method.*
+*Remark: Notice that the use of ```poetry``` for adding the dependencies of your packet is key for running the benchmark using [GitHub Actions](./.github/workflows), please consider this while adding your method.*

 ### Checking everything is in order with ```pytest```